Looking for user-facing product updates? See the

 API Introduction,

-SDK Overview, and the @brew.new/sdk changelog.Public API v1 — Decoupled-Send Restructure
+SDK Overview, and the @brew.new/sdk changelog.API v1 restructure, decoupled sends, 3-domain surface, /v1/help

 A breaking restructure of the v1 surface around a single insight: emails are pure designs, and a send is the unit of delivery and analytics.
-A design now carries no type and no send state — it can be sent any number of times.- Sends, unified.
+A design now carries no type and no send state.
+It can be sent any number of times.- Sends, unified.
 Campaign sends and automation sends are one

 entity.
 A campaign records one send; an automation records one send